Income tax went up for workers across the UK when the new tax year came in on 6 April.

-Analysis by the Resolution Foundation think tank shows UK households will be paying an extra £4,200 in tax on average by the 2027/28 financial year compared to before the pandemic.
+But their policy direction has coincided with the worst cost of living crisis for decades.
+Analysis by the Resolution Foundation think tank in the wake of the Spring Budget 2023 shows UK households will be paying an extra £4,200 in tax on average by the 2027/28 financial year compared to before the pandemic.
 At the same time, typical disposable incomes per household will remain lower than pre-Covid times over this period, and even £1,800 down on where they would have been had the anaemic growth of the 2010s continued.

-So, how is income tax changing from April - and why does it mean you will be paying more to the Treasury?
+So, how has income tax changed - and why does it mean you will be paying more to the Treasury?

 What is income tax?